 What does the levator scapulae attach to?

-Keeping this in view, where does the levator scapulae attach?
+Thereof, where does the levator scapulae attach?

 The levator scapulae originates from the posterior tubercle of the transverse process of cervical vertebrae one to four.
 The muscle is inserted into medial border of the scapula extending from superior angle to junction of spine and medial border of scapula.

-Regarding this, what causes pain in the levator scapulae?
+In this way, what causes pain in the levator scapulae?

 Sitting for a long stretch of time with poor posture puts a lot of stress and pressure on the various muscles in the neck and back, including the levator scapulae muscle.
 Over time, this constant stress and pressure can irritate the levator scapulae, inflaming it and causing it to become sore.